ibm-cloud-docs/vmwaresolutions/services/ocp_ordering.md

 # Ordering Red Hat OpenShift for VMware
 {: #ocp_ordering}

-You can include the Red Hat OpenShift for VMware service with a new vCenter Server instance or add the service to your existing vCenter Server instance.
+You can include the Red Hat® OpenShift® for VMware® service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.

-1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from the left navigation pane.
+1. In the {{site.data.keyword.vmwaresolutions_full}} console, scroll down to the **Services** section and click **Red Hat OpenShift for VMware** on the **Transformation and Modernization of VMware Applications** card.
-2. Scroll down to the **Services** section, and then click **Red Hat OpenShift for VMware** on the **Transformation and Modernization of VMware Applications** card.
+2. On the **Red Hat OpenShift for VMware** page, click the **About** tab to review the description and technical specifications for Red Hat OpenShift for VMware.
-3. On the **Red Hat OpenShift for VMware** page, review the description and technical specifications for Red Hat OpenShift for VMware, and then click **Continue**.
+3. Click the **Create** tab.
-4. To add the service while you order a new instance, click **Add to New Instance**, and then continue with [ordering a new vCenter Server instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance).
+4. To add the service while you order a new instance, click **Add to new instance**, and then continue with [ordering a new vCenter Server instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance).
-5. To add the service to an existing instance, click **Add to Existing Instance**, select the instance that you want from the list, and then confirm that you want to proceed with the order by clicking **Provision**.
+5. To add the service to an existing instance, click **Add to existing instance**, select the instance that you want from the list, and then confirm that you want to proceed with the order by clicking **Create**.

 ## Red Hat OpenShift for VMware configuration
 {: #ocp_ordering-config}

-When you order the service, you must provide a Red Hat Pull Secret.
-This Pull Secret is used to associate the new OpenShift cluster with your existing Red Hat account.
-You can obtain a copy of your Pull Secret by [logging in to your Red Hat account](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned){:external} and clicking **Copy Pull Secret**.
+When you order the service, you must provide a Red Hat pull secret.
+This pull secret is used to associate the new OpenShift cluster with your existing Red Hat account.
+You can obtain a copy of your pull secret by [logging in to your Red Hat account](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned){:external} and clicking **Copy Pull Secret**.

 ## Setting up DNS to access your OpenShift console
 {: #ocp_ordering-dns-setup}